Chekote/minecraft_modpack2/README.md

 Donate: Not Available, [Download](http://goo.gl/DJXRz), IRC: Not Available, License: Not Available, [Minecraft Forum](http://www.minecraftforum.net/topic/1336132-172spmp-mutant-creatures-updated-v145/), Reddit: Not Available, Source: Not Available, [Spotlight](https://www.youtube.com/watch?v=novGZ1mCqGQ), Twitter: Not Available

+##MystCraft 0.10.14.0 by XCompWiz

+Adds the ability to generate new dimensions within the game from various properties that you discover while exploring Minecraft.
+Properties are discovered as pages, which you then combine into books, which can be used to transport you to the dimension that the book describes.

+The mod is quite varied, and the dimensions have many new environment types that you cannot discover in vanila mincraft.
+The dimensions that you create can be extremely rich in resources, or terribly dangerous wastelands.
+They can even be completely unstable dimensions that are literally torn apart before your eyes.

+[Donate](https://www.paypal.com/fi/cgi-bin/webscr?cmd=_flow&SESSION=6gh5WJPkPAmANleE8PFozweRG0qLi9Z63BXk_LVqhAf8MztmUKjuZfhQOvq&dispatch=5885d80a13c0db1f8e263663d3faee8d6cdb53fcfca2b5941339e576d7e42259), [Download](http://binarymage.com/mystcraft/publish/mystcraft-1.7.2-0.10.14.00.jar), IRC: Not Available, [License](http://binarymage.com/forum/viewtopic.php?f=23&t=844), [Minecraft Forum](http://www.minecraftforum.net/topic/918541-164-mystcraft-01011/), Reddit: Not Available, Source: Not Available, [Spotlight](https://www.youtube.com/watch?v=sNSkjEvB_f8), [Twitter](https://twitter.com/XCompWiz)

 ##OpenEye 0.5 by The OpenMods team

 OpenEye is (mostly) a developer tool, that collects mods' usage and crash reports.
 It also delivers notifications (created by mod authors) to clients.
 Our primary aim is to collect and share vital information to allow us to provide a set of tools to the community to make the experience easier, drama-free and more secure for both users and modders.